Second lockdown leaves €8.9bn hole in Irish public finances

 With much of the retail sector back in lockdown mode over the past six weeks, VAT took an even bigger hit.

-Corporation tax receipts came to €10.7 billion for the period, up 7 per cent on last year, and almost on a par with last year’s record €10.9 billion albeit that was for 12 months.
+Corporation tax receipts cumulatively came to €10.7 billion, up 7 per cent on last year, and almost on a par with last year’s record €10.9 billion albeit that was for 12 months.

 November is generally the largest month for corporation tax.